ABOUT US

 Please contact either Theatre Co-ordinator or Cinema Co-ordinator at the email addresses shown above.
 We are now accepting enquiries for private hire of the venue for 2024.

-GLEN INNES ARTS COUNCIL 2021
+GLEN INNES ARTS COUNCIL 2025

-Next AGM – 2025
+Next AGM - 2026

-Vice President Theatre Kimberely Belcher
+Vice President Theatre Marianne Hall

 Vice President Cinema Owen Windred

-Treasurer/Public Officer Jenny Body
+Treasurer/Public Officer Phil Hine

-Publicity Officer Sari James
+Publicity Officer

-Patrons: Denis Haselwood, Margaret Kiehne, Yvonne Hill
+Patrons Denis Haselwood, Margaret Kiehne, Yvonne Hill

 Did you know that everyone you see working at the Chapel Theatre is a Volunteer?
 These generous people give their time so that Glen Innes continues to have this wonderful venue.

 We are always on the lookout for new volunteers, particularly in our Cinema operations.
-If you can spare one afternoon or evening a month please contact us!
+If you can spare one afternoon or evening a month, please contact us!
 We also need volunteers for our Open Mic nights (come along and play), Theatre evenings, and all around general maintenance of the theatre.
-Come along and learn something new and meet some new people!
+Come along and learn something new and meet some new people.
 All ages and experience levels welcome!

 Roles that we are looking for are Box Office, Canteen and Supervisor duties.
 A typical shift would be for two movies either on a Saturday evening or Sunday afternoon.